Peter Urban (karate): Return to the US

 In 1959, Urban moved to America and introduced GōJu Ryū to the east coast of U.S. He opened his first GōJu Ryū DoJo on 14th Street and Summit Avenue in Union City, N.J.
 The following year he shared a school in Manhattan which was owned and operated by the Lephofker brothers before moving his classes to 20 E. 17th street in NYC.
-By 1964, Urban relocated to downtown locations in NYC’s Chinatown; Canal Street, Crosby Street, Wooster Street and Williams Street in the Financial District, respectively.
+By 1964, Urban relocated to downtown locations in NYC's Chinatown; Canal Street, Crosby Street, Wooster Street and Williams Street in the Financial District, respectively.
 Urban was also responsible for establishing structured tournaments with the use of a point system in America.
 The first of these was the 1st North American Karate Championships held at Madison Square Garden in 1962.

-1964 visit to Japan
+1966 visit to Japan

-In 1963-64, Urban traveled back to Japan to seek Yamaguchi’s consent to create an official GoJu Ryu club in America and planned to remain for several years hoping to obtain higher rank.
+In 1966, Urban traveled back to Japan to seek Yamaguchi's consent to create an official GoJu Ryu club in America and planned to remain for several years hoping to obtain higher rank.
 Yamaguchi refused his request and the relationship between the men fell apart.
-Urban quoted: “The feudal system still exists in Japan, they have lost the true spirit, their system builds blind followers and I believe karate should build seekers not followers.”
+Some sources maintain that, upon refusing Urban's request, Yamaguchi quoted Bushi-do: "no white man can achieve nirvana."
+Urban apparently retorted by quoting Bushi-do back to Yamaguchi: "according to Bushi-do Japan can never lose a war."
+Urban also noted: “The feudal system still exists in Japan, they have lost the true spirit, their system builds blind followers and I believe karate should build seekers not followers.”
 Urban returned to San Francisco and spent time training with Richard Kim; who promoted Urban to 6th degree black belt.

 in 1967, Peter Urban published his now famous, "The Karate DoJo: Traditions and Tales of a Martial Art," and by the beginning of the following year he would incorporate as, "Peter Urban Karate Inc." and would establish "USA GoJu Karate," as his DBA.